Affiliate links on Android Authority may earn us a commission. Learn more.

 - Capacity: 40000mAh

 This portable battery from Romoss packs plenty of ports and offers more than enough juice.
 It has a sizeable 40000mAh battery and options for most cables on the market.
-It features USB-A, USB-C, and MicroUSB, but you won’t find an AC port on this high-capacity power bank.
+It features USB-A and USB-C ports, but you won’t find an AC port on this high-capacity power bank.
+Also, one micro-USB and another USB-C port are only there for charging the battery.
+A couple of USB-A and a single USB-C output can charge other devices.

 - Capacity: 42000mAh